Munich Hop-On Hop-Off Buses

 In Munich, the tourist bus stops are clearly marked.
 When there is a stop shared by two routes, pay close attention to the illuminated signs on the bus to find out which route it is taking.

-The shortest route is ideal for visiting the city's main tourist attractions and saving time, but to learn about the meaning and history of Munich's different monuments , it is best to take the longer route and listen to the audio commentary available in several languages.
+The shorter route is ideal for visiting the city's main tourist attractions and saving time, but to learn about the significance and history of Munich's various monuments, it is best to take the longer route and listen to the audio commentary available in several languages.

-A good way to get to know the city in depth is to combine walking between nearby monuments with bus trips to more distant areas.
+A good way to get to know the city in depth is to combine walking between nearby monuments with bus journeys to more distant areas.

 Book the Munich tourist bus